Best Practices for Upgrading SAP Systems

-The Software Update Manager (SUM) is a multi-purpose tool that performs release Upgrades, installation of SAP Enhancement Packages and Support Package Stacks updates, database migration, and system conversion to SAP S/4HANA.
+The Software Update Manager (SUM) is a multi-purpose tool that performs release Upgrades, installation of SAP Enhancement Packages, Support Package Stacks updates, database migration, and system conversion to SAP S/4HANA.

 This document contain very important material and information to perform these tasks, from planning to post-update activities.

 Before you start the actual upgrade, you have to plan it carefully so that downtime is reduced to a minimum and the upgrade runs as efficiently as possible.
 We recommend that you start planning your update at least two weeks before you begin it.

 The SUM is the tool for system maintenance: release upgrades, EHP implementations, SP stack updates, Database Migration Option (DMO), among others.
 SUM is delivered with Software Logistics Toolset 1.0 and can be downloaded from the link: